freddavies/PypeIt/doc/spectrographs/lbt_mods.rst

 Four proc classes, one per channel, have been introduced (2025) to work on the pre-processed MODS spectra that are output by the modsCCDRed (https://github.com/rwpogge/modsCCDRed) tasks.
-These files, which have the _otf.fits suffix, have been overscan-subtracted, trimmed, and flat-fielded by a color-normalized slitless pixel flat.
+These pre-processed spectra have the suffix, _otf.fits, and have been overscan-subtracted, trimmed, and flat-fielded by a color-normalized slitless pixel flat.

 Unlike the original mods classes, the proc classes do not apply the conversion gain, and so pixel values are in units of ADU.
+Two implications of this are: (1) The snr that is calculated by pypeit and output in the spec1d*txt files will need to be multiplied by sqrt(gain).
+User level parameters, such as the snr_threshold used by findobj, i.e. in [reduce][[findobj]], will need to take this into account.
+The median value of the conversion gain [e-/ADU] is ~2 for the MODS detectors.
+[Future work: Update the _proc classes to convert the default snr_threshold of 10 to 10/sqrt(2.)]
+(2) The sensitivity function will have units of [erg/cm**2/ADU] instead of [erg/cm**2/photons], but so long as the proc class is used to reduce both standard and object, the final flux calibrated spectrum will be correct.

 Edge Tracing
 ++++++++++++

 It has been reported that the default ``edge_thresh`` of 100 for MODS is too high for some setups.
 If some of your 'fainter' slits of the spectrum are missing,
 try:

 .. code-block:: ini